brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/response_assertions.rst

 * ``ignore_content_ordering`` - Bool indicating if ordering of the
   ``expected_content`` is important or not.
   Defaults to True, assuming that ordering matters.
-  That is, if all `expected_content`` is found on page, but are not in the correct order, then the assertion will still fail.
+  That is, if all :ref:`expected_content<test_cases/integration_test_case/response_assertions:Response Assertion Parameters>` is found on page, but are not in the correct order, then the assertion will still fail.

 * ``content_starts_after`` - Optional "upper" html content value to strip out of both search space and debug output.